 When a criminal case goes to trial, the defendant most often argues that he did not commit the crime.
 In an OUI case, the defendant might argue he was not under the influence of alcohol.
 In a rape case, the defendant might argue the sex was consensual.
 In a bank robbery case, the defendant might argue he was not the man wearing the mask and waving the gun.
 In these types of cases, juries weigh the prosecutor’s story against the defendant’s story and determine which story is true.

 In some cases, however, the defendant admits the charges against him are true.
 However, rather than pleading guilty and being sentenced, the defendant argues there is a reason why he should not be held criminally responsible for his conduct.
 These reasons are called affirmative defenses.
 The defendant concedes he violated the law but argues he should nonetheless be found not guilty.
+If you are facing criminal charges, speak with an attorney at Spring & Spring today by calling (617) 513-9444.

 Some affirmative defenses relate to the defendant’s mental health or state of mind at the time he committed the crime.
 For example, a defendant who could not appreciate the wrongfulness of his criminal conduct because of mental illness may have committed the crime, but lacked criminal responsibility (and therefore cannot be convicted).
 A defendant who is operating under the influence of drugs or alcohol might not have possessed the specific intent necessary to commit a crime.